Pierre Ryckmans (governor-general): Early life

 Ryckmans enrolled at the Catholic University of Leuven in Leuven to study philosophy.
-During his first year of studies he translated a novel by the Spanish writer Vicente Blasco Ibáñez.
+During his first year of studies, he translated a novel by the Spanish writer Vicente Blasco Ibáñez.
 After two years of philosophy studies and one year of preparation for law school, he spent one more year in Braunfels, Germany (learning German), and then several months in Galway, Ireland (learning English), and then on the Aran Islands, where he learnt his sixth living language, Irish.
 He received his law degree in Leuven in 1913.

 World War I and Africa

 He had been called to the bar in Antwerp when World War I started.
 Volunteering for military service in August 1914, he spent the winter on the Yser Front, where he apparently enjoyed the camaraderie at the front, despite the hardships.
 But he had been drawn to Africa, even before the war, so he applied when Belgium wanted officers for overseas service in Belgian colonies.
 After a month and a half at Officers' School in September 1915, he left for Africa, first for Cameroon, then Kitega (the principal town of Urundi, present-day Burundi) where he arrived in August 1916.
 He was then posted to Mahenge in German East Africa (part of present-day Tanzania) in 1917, returning to Kitega in July 1918.

 He went on leave in 1920, and on 3 February 1920 married Madeleine Nève in Belgium.
 They returned to Urundi via the Cape and the Congo.
 Ryckmans then stayed in Usumbura, as Acting Royal Commissioner during the leave of the serving Royal Commissioner, Alfred Marzorati, before returning to Kitega, where he remained until 1928.

 These years as Resident-Commissioner for Urundi were probably the happiest of his life.
 When he arrived in 1916, Urundi was divided.
 The chiefs were fighting for power; the Mwami (king), Mutaga IV, had died in 1915, leaving as heir, Mwambatsu, a boy of only five years of age.
 Ryckmans worked to create a regency council, including some political opponents, and then made it adopt reforms pertaining to land tenure and cattle contracts.
-These reforms eased some burden of the poorest of peasants.
+These reforms eased some burden on the poorest of peasants.